Female reproductive system

 - Your surgeon might also remove one or both ovaries and your fallopian tubes, depending on your condition.

 - An assistant at the operating table repositions instruments, adds or removes surgical devices, and provides other support to your surgeon as needed.

 - Members of the anesthesia team continually monitor your condition and comfort.

 After the procedure

-Different people recover at different rates, but staying in the hospital only one night is typical.
+People recover at different rates, but staying in the hospital only one night is typical.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.